-In 2021, we conducted our third annual study into the climate commitments of the Fortune Global 500, finding that carbon neutrality targets outnumbered climate positive targets 31:1.
+In 2022, we conducted our fourth annual study into the climate commitments of the Fortune Global 500, finding that only 1% of companies had climate positive targets.

 Many climate positive actions and targets lack the structural integrity of other actions such as CarbonNeutral® certification.
-Some have complex or ill-defined goals.
-Of the organisations with climate positive actions/targets in the Fortune Global 500, 40% did not provide a clearly defined or transparent climate positive goal.
+Some have complex or ill-defined goals, and an accepted global definition of what constitutes climate positive is still not agreed."